toddferrante/improved-DohPro/README.md

 wanted the utility to change their extensions to mp4 and rename them to match the GH files.

 Watch the video here: https://youtu.be/iS_plJ-JHmI

+V2: Script is updated to include video filenames starting with GX.
+I noticed these when I started using my Hero 11.